ProteinFunctionPrediction/TransPRSFP/README.md

 In this study, the transformer model has been trained for regional protein function prediction problem.
 Also, a model that uses a classification head on top of the encoder of the [ProtT5-XL-UniRef50](https://github.com/agemagician/ProtTrans) model has been implemented for prediction of protein functions at protein level.

-The Python script provided in this repository makes it possible to train both types of models and perform predictions using pretrained models.
+The Python script provided in this repository makes it possible to train both types of models and perform predictions using pre-trained models.

 ## Getting Started
 The recommended Python version is 3.8.10 since the script has been tested by using this version.